slalomsquid/SalaomJsUtils/README.md

-This is a growing libaray of generic function I use in my JS projects
+This is a growing libaray of generic function I use in my JS projects.
+Currently being used in ModBlocks.